jasminepvo/100devs/journal.md

 - make a new branch called gh-pages then look at githubusername.io/filename will automatically host your page!
 Or just go in the settings
 - make commits OFTEN

+• Class 26 - WOOOOAAAAAHHHHHH API's are so cool.
+We have to find three that we want to build a simple app with and i'm overwhelmed with ideas.

 ---

 <!-- TEMPLATE